ethz-tema/TEMAimaging/README.md

 # TEMAimaging

 ## Setup
 The program depends on python3.
-Additionally python3 development files have to be installed.
+Additionally, python3 development files have to be installed.

 ### Prerequisites